 Exercise and Injury Often go Hand-in-Hand

 It’s a common situation: your physical activity of choice has resulted in an injury, but you do not want to sacrifice all the progress you have made.
-While a sports injury may keep you from competing or performing at your regular capacity, it is not a reason to forgo exercise altogether.
+While a sports injury may keep you from competing or performing in your regular capacity, it is not a reason to forgo exercise all together.
 You can continue to train and maintain, or even improve your results with modified activities.